LCAV/continuous-localization/experiments/robot_test/Protocol.md

 - stopping: walking in straight lines and stopping between them
 - pentagone: make the robot move in a pentagon shape. #TODO need to recover the exact parameters for ground truth.

+## Unused trajectories

+The following trajectories are not used anymore:

+- static#.csv: some tests with different heights z, at the origin (coord_robot=[0, 0, z]).